 Crate training should not be abused; otherwise, the problem will get drastically worse.
 The crate is not intended as a place to lock up your puppy and forget her for extended periods of time.
 If your puppy soils her crate because you left her there for too long, the house training process will set back several weeks, if not months.

 Your puppy should only be confined to a crate when you are at home.
 Expect at night; give your puppy an opportunity to relieve herself every hour.
 Each time you let her out, put her on a leash and immediately take her outside.
 Once outside, give her about three to five minutes to produce.

 If she does not eliminate within the allotted time period, simply return her to her crate.
 If she does perform, then immediately reward her with praise, food treats, affection, play, an extended walk and permission to run around and play in your house for a couple of hours.
 For young pups, after 30-45 minutes, take her to her toilet area again.
 Never give your puppy a free run of your home unless you know without a doubt that her bowels and bladder are empty.

 During this crate training procedure, keep a diary of when your puppy eliminates.
 If you have her on a regular feeding schedule, she should soon adopt a corresponding elimination schedule.
 Once you know what time of day she usually needs to eliminate, you can begin taking her out only at those times instead of every hour.
 After she has eliminated, she can have free, but supervised, run of your house.

 Mistakes and Accidents during Training

 If you find an accident in the house, just clean it up.
 Do not punish your puppy.
-This entire means is that you have given her unsupervised access to your house to soon.
-Until she can trust, don’t give her unsupervised free run of your house.
+This means that you have given her unsupervised access to your house too soon.
+Until she can trust you, don’t give her unsupervised free run of your house.
 If mistakes and accidents occur, it is best to go back to the crate training.
-You need to more accurately predict when puppy needs to eliminate and she needs more tome develop bladder and bowel control.
+You need to more accurately predict when your puppy needs to eliminate and she needs more time to develop bladder and bowel control.